stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): Does the code still work without indenting the statements within step?
 - Answer (kveng−stat6250): I tested it.
 The code still work but it's a good idea indeed to indent the statements for better reading.
 -*Question* (lwang30-stat6250) : What are the consequences if you do not end with a *run* statement ?
+- Question (rluo-stat6250): In what kind of situation do we use "include" command to open a SAS program?

 [Course Textbook Chapter 3, Problem 2]